Zero-Spectre/algoritm-challenge/README.md

 # algoritm-challenge
-challenge that give from my lecture ms Herlina to let me try to prepare examination
+challenge that give from my lecturer ms Herlina to let me try to prepare examination

 ## case :
 "please make a program with output like this"